Home 9 Sheet Metal Fabrication 9 Laser Cutting PEEK: Precision, Advantages, and Applications

 2. Aerospace and Automotive Industries

 The demand for lightweight, strong, and thermally stable materials is high in the aerospace and automotive sectors.
-Laser-cut PEEK components are ideal for aircraft components exposed to high temperatures and various car components due to its ability to maintain strength at high temperatures, durability, and resistance to automotive chemicals.
+Laser-cut PEEK components are ideal for aircraft exposed to high temperatures and various car components due to their strength at high temperatures, durability, and resistance to automotive chemicals.

 3. Electronics Industry